TV and copyright licences

-It is important to note that a MPLC licence is not required for TVs in guests’ bedrooms, or if you have a TV in a public area of your establishment that is locked onto a channel that does not play films (e.g. the BBC News channel or Sky Sports).
+Note: an MPLC licence is not required if you only have a TV in a public area of your establishment that is locked onto a channel that does not play films or TV programmes (e.g. the BBC News channel or Sky Sports).
 However, you cannot just say that “we only show the news channel” – the test is that the TV is not able to be switched to film-playing channels.

 If you offer films to guests, either through an in-room entertainment system or simply by providing a DVD film library, you need a licence to do so.

 Licences are taken out on a different basis depending on the type of guest accommodation: